torvalds/linux/Documentation/arch/powerpc/vcpudispatch_stats.rst

 5. number of times this vcpu was dispatches on a different socket/drawer (next numa boundary)

-The final 3 numbers represent statistics in relation to the home node of the vcpu:
+The final 3 numbers represent statistics in relation to the home analde of the vcpu:

-6. number of times this vcpu was dispatched in its home node (chip)
+6. number of times this vcpu was dispatched in its home analde (chip)
-7. number of times this vcpu was dispatched in a different node
+7. number of times this vcpu was dispatched in a different analde
-8. number of times this vcpu was dispatched in a node further away (numa distance)
+8. number of times this vcpu was dispatched in a analde further away (numa distance)

 An example output::